nikbearbrown/AI_in_the_ER/README.md

 - **Integration with Clinical Judgment:** AI tools must complement, not replace, clinical judgment.
 Radiologists and ED physicians must remain integral to patient care, ensuring AI is used as a support tool rather than a replacement.

+#### Tools and Methodologies

+1. **Open-Source Tools:**
+   - **TensorFlow and PyTorch:** Popular frameworks for developing AI models in radiology, supporting a wide range of neural network architectures for image analysis.
+   - **FastAI:** Provides high-level components to simplify the process of training models, suitable for both beginners and experienced practitioners.

+2. **Commercial Tools:**
+   - **GE Healthcare AI Solutions:** Offers AI-powered tools for medical imaging interpretation and workflow optimization.
+   - **Philips Healthcare AI:** Provides AI-driven diagnostic imaging solutions tailored for emergency care settings.
+   - **Siemens Healthineers:** Integrates AI into its imaging systems to enhance diagnostic accuracy and workflow efficiency in emergency radiology.

 AI has the potential to transform emergency and trauma radiology, enhancing clinical practice across all stages of the patient pathway.
 Despite significant technical and ethical challenges, AI can optimize order entry, image protocolling, acquisition, post-processing, diagnostic decision support, and clinical decision support, ultimately improving workflow efficiency and patient outcomes.
 Continued evolution and investment in AI technology promise to strengthen patient care, particularly for acute cases in emergency and trauma radiology departments.